raulmax319/sm64plus/README.md

 4. Place a *Super Mario 64* ROM called `baserom.us.z64` into the project folder for asset extraction.
 5. Run `make` to build.
 You can add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
 6. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e.exe`.

+### Linux (Untested!)

+1. Install prerequisites (Ubuntu) with `sudo apt install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev`.
+2. Clone the repo with `git clone https://github.com/MorsGames/sm64-port.git`.
+3. Place a Super Mario 64 ROM called `baserom.us.z64` into the project folder for asset extraction.
+5. Run `make` to build.
+You can add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
+5. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e`.

+## Additional options

+* You can target OpenGL by using `make ENABLE_OPENGL=1`. **CURRENTLY NONFUNCTIONAL DUE TO ISSUES WITH SDL!** Help is needed to fix this!

 ## Credits.
 - **Mors:** Most new things you see here.